Medicine Overview of Zemakool Tablet

 How to use Zemakool Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Zemakool Tablet with food.
+Zemakool Tablet is to be taken with food.

 How Zemakool Tablet works